PhilKes/movieland/README.md

 * **Deploy** Spring Boot backend to [Azure App Service](https://azure.microsoft.com/en-us/products/app-service)

 A preview version is deployed at https://philkes.github.io/movieland/

+__Note: The backend API calls can be slow, since it is deployed on the free tier of Azure__

 ## Development
 To start all services to develop the Backend: